seanmtracey/cloudflare-todo-tutorial/README.md

 ![A screengrab showing how to create a KV namespace binding](/doc_assets/image_7.png)

-This will create a global variable in any Cloudflare Worker that we deploy as part of our project that we'll be able to use to interact with our KV datastore.
+This will create a global variable in any Cloudflare Worker that we deploy as part of our project that we'll be able to use to interact with our KV data store.
 We'll be using Cloudflare workers later on to define endpoints that will make up the API our static application will interact with to create and persist our to-do list.

 ### Trying It Out

 And that's it!
 We now have a Cloudflare KV data store that our project can read and write data to.
 So let's try it out!

 On the left-hand side of the Cloudflare Dashboard, click the dropdown icon next to "Workers" (highlighted below in green) and then click "KV" in the dropdown that appears (highlighted in blue).
-This will take us the KV section of the Cloudflare Dash where we'll be able to explore our KV datastores.
+This will take us the KV section of the Cloudflare Dash where we'll be able to explore our KV data stores.

 ![A screengrab showing where to access the Cloudflare KV section of the Cloudflare dash](/doc_assets/image_8.png)